-I'm Fiona H. Panther, I'm a British/Kiwi astronomer working at the Australian National University, in Canberra, Australia.
+I'm Fiona H. Panther, I'm a British/Kiwi astronomer working at UNSW Canberra, Australia.

 I am a physicist and mathematician with an interest in astronomy.
 My expertise is primarily in microphysical astronomy: how processes that occur on the atomic and subatomic scale can influence what we observe on galactic and cosmological (whole-universe) size scales.

 My interest in astronomy arose because I was unable to choose a single field of physics in which to concentrate.
 I am fascinated by particle physics, nuclear physics, and the behavior of matter in physical extremes, as well as the mathematics that underlies the physical world.
 More recently I have developed interests in understanding how to improve imaging of MeV gamma-rays with coded-aperture systems.

-My PhD has focused on understanding the origin of antimatter in our Galaxy.
+My PhD at the Australian National University focused on understanding the origin of antimatter in our Galaxy.
 Although primarily a problem in gamma-ray astronomy, explaining the origin of the immense number of positrons (anti-electrons) that annihilate in our Galaxy has implications for our understanding of nucleosynthesis, supernova rates, cosmic ray propagation, and Galactic chemical evolution.

 Although I am primarily a theorist, most at home solving problems via computational methods or with good old-fashioned pen and paper, I am also an experienced observer.
 I am interested in optical spectroscopy, particularly integral field unit (IFU) data, and multi-object fiber spectroscopy.
 I am interested in using data from these systems to understand how supernovae are influenced by properties of their host galaxies, such as stellar population age, angular momentum and metallicity.

 More recently, I have joined the International Gamma-Ray Astrophysics Laboratory (INTEGRAL) team working on data from the Spectrometer on-board INTEGRAL (SPI, pronounced 'spee').
 I am interested in understanding the complex backgrounds produced in the SPI instrument, and the analysis of low signal-to-noise data where simple background subtractions are not tangible.